 How to use input validation laravel as a function?

-by tressie.damore , in category: PHP Frameworks , 3 months ago
+by tressie.damore , in category: PHP Frameworks , a year ago

 How to use input validation laravel as a function?